Here are some great apps to help you get organized!

 You get to plan out all of your ideas without making a commitment to making them happen.
 If one day you do decide to make them happen, you have a starting point with the things you’ve written down.

-Evernote is a software that helps you “remember everything.”
+Evernote is a software program that helps you “remember everything.”
 I mostly use it to save notes that I don’t want to accumulate in my house anymore.
 For example, I kept several notes from university (they were really good notes!) and had several binders full of them.

 I was trying to clear out the house, but didn’t want to throw out my notes.
 So I scanned all the contents of my binders into Evernote, where I can keep my carefully written knowledge for years to come.